 Please find enclosed an application for the Better Utilizing Investments to Leverage Development (BUILD) Transportation Discretionary Grant program.
-It is being submitted by the State of New Hampshire for the "Hinsdale, NH - Brattleboro, VT NH Route 119 Bridge Replacement Project" and requests \$25 million of Federal funds under the FY 2018 BUILD discretionary grant program.
-This project will address safety and congestion concerns relative to two functionally-obsolete and structurally deficient bridges and an at-grade railroad crossing, as well as improve the movement of freight, enhance local multimodal transportation needs, and ensure the continued economic vitality of these two communities and the region.
-We are also pleased to note that our project includes the infrastructure for broadband expansion between Hinsdale, New Hampshire and Brattleboro, Vermont which is considered critical to the economic competitiveness of rural southwestern New Hampshire.
+It is being submitted by the State of New Hampshire in collaboration with the State of Vermont for the "Hinsdale, NH - Brattleboro, VT NH Route 119 Bridge Replacement Project" and requests \$20 million of Federal funds under the FY 2019 BUILD discretionary grant program.
+This project will address safety and congestion concerns relative to two historic, structurally deficient and functionally-obsolete bridges and an at-grade railroad crossing, as well as improve the movement of freight, enhance local multimodal transportation needs, and ensure the continued economic vitality of these two communities and the region.
+We are also pleased to note that our project also includes the infrastructure for future broadband installation between Hinsdale, New Hampshire and Brattleboro, Vermont which is considered critical to the economic competitiveness of rural southwestern New Hampshire.

-This project includes the construction of a new multi-span bridge to carry NH Route 119 over the Connecticut River and bypass the existing two structurally deficient truss bridges, the Anna Hunt Marsh and the Charles Dana bridges, that today carry NH Route 119 over the river.
+This project consists of the construction of a new multi-span bridge to carry NH Route 119 over the Connecticut River and bypass the existing two historic truss bridges, the Anna Hunt Marsh and the Charles Dana bridges, that today carry NH Route 119 over the Connecticut River.
 The existing bridges were built in the 1920s with substantial rehabilitation completed in 1988 and again as recently as 2003.
 The bridges require constant maintenance as a result of their construction type and age.
-Due to the historic nature of the existing bridges and extensive project outreach and resource agency consultation process, the project includes "minimally" rehabilitating the existing structures for pedestrian, bicycle and alternative transportation use.
+Due to the historic nature of the existing bridges and extensive project outreach and resource agency consultation process, the project includes work to "minimally" rehabilitate the existing structures for pedestrian, bicycle and alternative transportation use.

-The existing bridges are in a deteriorated condition and will require increasing and costly maintenance in the upcoming years to continue to serve as the primary east-west route in the region.
+The existing bridges are in a deteriorated condition and will require increasing and costly maintenance in the upcoming years if they are to continue to serve as the primary east-west vehicular route in the region.
 Furthermore, due to not only the limited vertical clearance of the portals but also the narrowness of the bridges, vehicle strikes from trucks and oversized vehicles are common and dangerous, severely disrupting traffic flow, negatively effecting safety and requiring frequent inspections and repairs.
 The project will completely address the functional obsolescence of the existing structures.
-The project also addresses the important movement of people and goods in this rural region of the state, which enhances employment opportunities and maintains connectivity to local, regional, national and international freight systems from the southern portions of New Hampshire and Vermont to the Interstate 91 corridor that connects New England with the Canadian trade markets and which is part of the USDOT Multimodal Freight Network Map.
+Further, the project also addresses the important movement of people and goods in this rural region of the state, which enhances employment opportunities and maintains connectivity to local, regional, national and international freight systems from the southern portions of New Hampshire and Vermont to the Interstate 91 corridor that connects New England with the Canadian trade markets and which is part of the USDOT Multimodal Freight Network Map.

-These bridges are also crucial to the connectivity, economic vitality, and quality of life for both New Hampshire and Vermont.
+The US Department of the Treasury has identified Brattleboro as an Opportunity Zone (50025968500) and Hinsdale as a "severely distressed" New Market Tax Credit (NMTC) Zone.
+These bridges are crucial to the connectivity, economic vitality, and quality of life for both New Hampshire and Vermont.
 Businesses in the area utilize these bridges daily to deliver goods and services throughout the region.
 Nearly 50% of the residents of Hinsdale commute to Vermont for employment, making this crossing crucial to the quality of life and economic well-being of the region.
 These bridges serve as a link to the downtown area of Brattleboro for retail, tourism, and service industries.
-This project will address the regional transportation needs, and will enhance the economic well-being of these two communities and the region.
+This project will address the regional transportation needs, and enhance the economic well-being of these two communities and the region.

-The project is consistent with state of good repair plans for both NHDOT and VTrans, and appears in New Hampshire's approved Ten Year Transportation Improvement Plan and Vermont's State Transportation Improvement Program.
+The project is consistent with state of good repair plans for both NHDOT and VTrans, and is included in New Hampshire's approved Ten Year Transportation Improvement Plan and Vermont's State Transportation Improvement Program.